chr15m/algotracker/README.md

-An app to algorithmically generate tracker music.
+An app to algorithmically generate tracker module music files.

 # Dev